marcellov7/tex/README.md

 ### Parameters

 - `element`: The HTML element (either `<textarea>` or `<div>`) to be converted into a text editor.
-- `buttons`: An array of predefined buttons to be displayed in the editor toolbar.
+- `buttons`: An array of buttons to be displayed in the editor toolbar.
+- `plugins`: An array of plugins.
 - `paragraphSeparator` : 'p', // optional, default = 'div'
 - `cssStyle`: false | true,   // Outputs <span style="font-weight: bold;"></span> instead of <b></b>
 - `theme`: 'dark' | default (light),